microsoft/Search4Code/README.md

 ## Dataset Information

-Search4Code is a large-scale dataset focused on the area of natural language to code search.
-We provide a dataset composed of real-world user queries and the corresponding click urls.
-Each query also has a label, predicted using the weak supervision model described in the paper, denoting whether the query has a code search intent or not.
+Search4Code dataset is composed of real-world user queries and the corresponding most frequently clicked URLs.
+Each query additionally has a label denoting whether the query has a code search intent or not, as predicted by the weak supervision model described in the paper.

 Currently the Search4Code dataset contains 6596 Java queries.
-Please note that we will be soon adding a dataset for C# queries as well.
+Please note that we will be adding the C# query dataset soon.

 Here are some of the advantages of Search4Code dataset:
-- Real queries: All queries are sampled from anonymized Bing queries which we believe is a realistic representation of how individuals would search for code.
+- Real queries: The queries are sampled from anonymized Bing search logs.
+We believe this provides a realistic representation of how individuals would search for code.
-- Click URLs: All queries have have a list of the the most frequently clicked urls from the search results.
-Since queries are grouped, the most frequently clicked url presents a good "solution" to the search query that most users selected.
+- Click URLs: Each query has a list of the three most frequently clicked URLs from the search results.
+For a given search query, the most frequently clicked URLs are representative of search results that provide satisfactory solutions.
-- Popularity score: Each query is assigned a popularity rank calculated based on it's frequency.
+- Popularity score: Each query is assigned a popularity rank based on the frequency of occurrence.
-- Large scale: Currently the dataset contains thousands of queries with plans to further increase it as more data is run through the pipeline.
+- Large scale: The dataset contains thousands of queries.
+Hence, enabling the use of more complex models that require large amounts of training data.

 Since the dataset contains both code-search and non code-search queries, it could also be used to analyze other user intents, as described in our [prior work](https://arxiv.org/abs/1912.09519).

 ## Dataset Schema